 If you’re still in the planning stages of adding a new baby to your family, you would do well to visit your dentist and resolve any dental-related issues beforehand.

 If you’re currently pregnant, please consider the points above, and schedule your appointment today!
-At the very least, a cleaning will set your mind at ease, and then you can focus on the fun parts of having a baby (like nursery planning and teeny onesies)!
+At the very least, a cleaning will set your mind at ease, and then you can focus on the fun parts of having a baby (like teeny onesies)!

 How are you handling your changing body?
 Did any of these tips surprise you, or do you have any tips for other moms-to-be?
 Please share a comment below!

 The content on this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.